 A bargain might compromise your business

 If you’re considering nearshoring just to save as much money as possible, then you’re missing the point.
 In fact, just considering the cheapest option could lead to bad experiences.

-Magne Jørgensen, researcher and professor at the University of Oslo, showed in a research paper that software providers with bids 25% lower than the average correlate to a 9% increase in the frequency of project failure for the same skill level, suggesting that the likelihood of project failure could decrease by reducing the excessive emphasis on low prices makes it more likely that projects fail.
+Magne Jørgensen, researcher and professor at the University of Oslo, showed in a research paper that software providers with bids 25% lower than the average correlate to a 9% increase in the frequency of project failure for the same skill level, suggesting that an excessive emphasis on low prices makes it more likely that projects fail.

 Software development is no simple task.
 It takes hard work, knowledge, skill, and most importantly time, to end up with a scalable, testable, and user-friendly software product ready to run.

 Promises of exceptionally quick work at the lowest price should be viewed with healthy skepticism.
 You might know of folks in your community who have already gone through bad situations when their cheap outsourced software turned sour, like Boeing's offshore outsource fiasco.